AlgyJr/ios_guides/Navigation-Controller.md

 generated for us.
 Now we can add our table of names to this view controller.
 We do everything programmatically here, but we could have just as easily set up a seperate `.xib` file for this view controller.
-If you are unfamiliar with how work with table views, please refer to the [[table view guide|Table View Guide]].
+If you are unfamiliar with table views please refer to the [[table view guide|Table View Guide]].